Large-Momentum Effective Theory: Renormalization and Matching for PDFs

-Although the LaMET application to PDFs concerns the expansion of momentum densities in the $P^z\to\infty$ limit, lattice QCD calculations actually start from computing coordinate-space correlations, for example, \beq \tilde h(z, P^z) = {1\over N_\Gamma}\langle P^z| O_\Gamma(z) |P^z\rangle\,, \eeq at all $z$ and make Fourier transformation with respect to the $\lambda=zP^z$ at a fixed $P^z$.
+Although the LaMET application to PDFs concerns the expansion of momentum densities in the $P^z\to\infty$ limit, lattice QCD calculations actually start from computing coordinate-space correlations, for example, \beq \tilde h(z, P^z) = {1\over N_\Gamma}\langle P^z| O_\Gamma(z) |P^z\rangle\,, \eeq at all $z$ and do Fourier transform with respect to $\lambda=zP^z$ at a fixed $P^z$.
 Here the normalization factor $N_\Gamma=2P^z$ for $\Gamma=\gamma^z$ and $N_\Gamma=2P^t$ for $\Gamma=\gamma^t$.
-The $\tilde h(z,P^z)$ is a function of two independent variables $z$ and $P^z$, and in LaMET analysis the relevant combinations are quasi-light-cone distance $\lambda$ (see \fig{Boost}) and $P^z$, hence $\tilde h(\lambda, P^z)$ will be called quasi-light-cone correlation.
-Instead of the matching in momentum space, $\tilde h(\lambda, P^z)$ at large $P^z$ can be directly related to the Fourier transformation of the PDF in coordinate space,
+The $\tilde h(z,P^z)$ is a function of two independent variables $z$ and $P^z$, and in LaMET analysis the relevant combinations are quasi-LF distance $\lambda$ (see \fig{Boost}) and $P^z$, hence $\tilde h(\lambda, P^z)$ will be called quasi-LF correlation, which is distinguished from the LF correlation $h(\lambda,\mu)$ below.

-where the light-cone distance $\lambda$ has been called ``Ioffe-time'' and $h(\lambda, \mu)$ as ``Ioffe-time distribution''~\cite{Braun:1994jq} which is in fact a light-cone correlation.
-The coordinate-space matching relation between $\tilde h(\lambda, P^z)$ and $h(\lambda, \mu)$ can be obtained by Fourier-transforming the matching relation in Eq.~(\ref{eq:factorization}).
-Once the light-cone correlation is found, and PDF $q(x)$ is obtained by inverting Eq.~(\ref{eq:FTq}).
-Ref.~\cite{Braun:1994jq} advocates that it is more natural to study the physics of PDFs as coordinate-space light-cone correlations.